arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 The more your API calls and business logic depend on previous API calls and the state of the external system.
 So we don't want to just check that we called a 3rd party API.
-But that a whole sequence of calls made sense together and led to a desired state and result in both systems.
+But that a whole sequence of calls made sense together and led to the desired state and result in both systems.

 There are many cases in which implementing Fake adapter would not be valuable and beneficial in your project.
 Stubbing/Mocking (on whatever level) might be the right way to go.
-But this is useful technique to remember when your needs are different and you can benefit from it.
+But this is a useful technique to remember when your needs are different and you can benefit from it.

 ## Worth watching